Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

-Spain to go into partial lockdown over coronavirus, said Prime Minister Pedro Sanchez.
+Spain has declared a state of emergency and a partial lockdown over coronavirus, said Prime Minister Pedro Sanchez.
+People would not be allowed to leave their homes without a valid reason.
 Follow DW for the latest.

 Read more: What you need to know about the coronavirus